electron/electron/docs/api/sandbox-option.md

 > Create a browser window with a renderer that can run inside Chromium OS sandbox.
 With this option enabled, the renderer must communicate via IPC to the main process in order to access node APIs.
-However, in order to enable the Chromium OS sandbox, electron must be run with the `--enable-sandbox` command line argument.
+However, in order to enable the Chromium OS sandbox, Electron must be run with the `--enable-sandbox` command line argument.

 One of the key security features of Chromium is that all blink rendering/JavaScript